 The Need for Fiber-to-the-Antenna (FTTA)

 The rapidly growing purchase and use of smartphones and tablets require more and more cellular bandwidth, and the increasing demands on cellular infrastructures are often underappreciated.

 The term “cellular” is derived from the innovative way that networks of antenna towers provide seamless coverage, using a system of frequency zones or “cells.”
 Each cell is serviced by a central antenna and defined by the associated transmission range.
 Increasing available bandwidth requires more cells and, therefore, more antennas.

 These antennas naturally require cable runs up their towers to connect them to high frequency and power, so using the more efficient optical fiber to the tower process to complete these connections has been an amendable paradigm shift in broadband antenna architecture.

 FTTA: The Good, the Bad and the Elements

 The shift to FTTA obviously brings numerous benefits to consumers, operators, and technicians alike.
 However, as with most advancements in technology, there are some complications and challenges to work out.

 Fiber-to-the-Antenna (FTTA) Advantages

 Other advantages of fiber-to-the-antenna technology relate to the shift from analog to digital.
-Due to signal losses, coax cable limited the distance between the antenna and base station to around 100 meters.
+Due to signal losses, coax cable limited the distance between the antenna and base station to as low as around 100 meters.
 Optical cabling can span up to 20 kilometers with minimal losses.
 This allows for central housing of base stations and other similar efficiencies in architecture.

 FTTA also provides improved energy consumption and signal integrity.
 Tower amplifiers are no longer required to combat the inherent noise floor of extended coax runs.
 The cooling of power amplifiers through air conditioning in a traditional base unit is replaced by ambient air cooling of the RRH, which significantly reduces the electrical power consumption of the system.